vangheem/nvg_blog/_posts/2019-06-11-scaling-python-web-applications.md

 Now where AsyncIO really shines and threaded apps really struggle is with network bound operations.

 Most web applications, especially in micro-service frameworks, are network-IO bound.
 The main point of micro-service frameworks is small services that speak http.
-If you are blocking when interacting with other services over, your performance will dramatically suffer.
+If you are blocking when interacting with other services, your performance will dramatically suffer.

 ## Setup